annavatar17/ToyRobot/README.md

 # ToyRobot
 This is a C# console application developed using Visual Studio Community 2019 for Mac.

-Please clone the repository and open the solution file in your installed Visual Studio.
+Please clone the repository and open the solution file in Visual Studio installed in your local machine.
-Make sure to Build > Clean All then run the codes in your local machine.
+Make sure to Build > Clean All then run the codes.

 Unit tests and integration tests are also included.